Artwork Inspired by a Presidential Home Auction at Wequassett Resort. A once in a lifetime event and opportunity to own a piece of history!

 Cash bar, Hours D’oeuvres, Stationary Appetizers, Carving station included with ticket price.

 Absentee Bidding: Not able to attend the auction?
-Absentee bidding will be available
+Absentee bidding is available or bid online now!

 Preview of Auction Items